albeorla/thinking-tools-agent/README.md

   - `tools/`: Thinking tool definitions and characteristics
 - `utils/`: Shared utilities and helper functions

+### Commit Messages

+This project uses conventional commits with AI-powered commit message generation.
+When you make a commit:

+1. Stage your changes with `git add`
+2. Run `git commit`
+   - All checks (format, lint, tests) will run
+   - If they pass, an AI will analyze your changes and generate a conventional commit message
+   - The commit will be created with the generated message
+3. Or use `git commit -m "your message"` to provide your own message

 ### Adding New Tools

 1. Define the tool in `src/data/tools/tool-definitions.ts`